barlog-m/spt-andern/README.md

 `disableEmissaryPmcBots` disables chance that PMC can have any type of accounts other than user (purple, green names etc).

-`disableSeasonalEvents` disables all seasonal events like halloween etc.
+`disableSeasonalEvents` disables all seasonal events like Halloween etc.

 `lootingBotsCompatibility` disable loot generation in PMC's backpack for compatibility with Looting Bots mod.
 Works only if `pmcGear` enabled.

 `scavCaseLootValueMultiplier` multiplies each value range to improve Scav Case loot.

+`insuranceDecreaseReturnTime` decrease return time for Prapor (2 - 3 hours) and Therapist (1 - 2 hours).

+`insuranceIncreaseStorageTime` increase storage time for Prapor and Therapist (14 days).

 ## Installation